Jaredslocker21/yourcommunity/README.md

 The live link can be found here: [Live Site](https://yourcommunityblog.herokuapp.com/)

 ## Credits
-My Mentor Akshat Garg and Daisy Mc Girr have really supported me technically through this project.
+- My Mentor Akshat Garg and Daisy Mc Girr have really supported me technically through this project.
-The Default Image, Hero Image and Logo are  Adobe Stock Images licenses were purchased through my monthly subscription.
+- The Default Image, Hero Image and Logo are  Adobe Stock Images licenses were purchased through my monthly subscription up too 500k views.
-Tutor Support on a few occassions.
+- Tutor Support on a few occassions.
 Thank You!
-The slack community has also helped to keep me cool and engaged.
+- The slack community has also helped to keep me cool and engaged.
-Lauren-Nicole helped me with some design.
+- Lauren-Nicole helped me with some design.
-Rebecca Rayner helped me design the CRUD Function and slugify function for my members.
+- Rebecca Rayner helped me design the CRUD Function and slugify function for my members.
-Al-Amin Sanusi helped with moral as an ear to talk to and work out problems and issues “I think therefore I blog” walkthrough: Provided initial steps for setting up & deploying the site.
+- Al-Amin Sanusi helped with moral as an ear to talk to and work out problems and issues
+- “I think therefore I blog” walkthrough: Provided initial steps for setting up & deploying the site.
-"I think therefore I blog" + "Hello Django" + Slack + Stackoverflow + other pupils helped in the creation of the totality.
+- "I think therefore I blog" + "Hello Django" + Slack + Stackoverflow + other pupils helped in the creation of the totality.